Living at Harding

 Apartment Styles/Features

-• Storage: There is a small walk-in closet for each resident.
+• Storage: There is a small walk-in closet for each resident on the back wall.
+All closets are about 58”W x 34”D with wire shelving installed.

 • Windows: All windows measure 36” by 53”, and each bedroom has one window.
 The living area has two windows, except in the four-bedroom apartments, where there are three windows.
 Each window has a blind in place.
 Tension rods may be used for lightweight curtains/treatments.